 INSERT INTO settings_current (variable, subkey, type, category, selected_value, title, comment, scope, subkeytext, access_url_changeable) VALUES ('prevent_multiple_logins', NULL, 'radio', 'Security', 'false', 'PreventMultipleSimultaneousLoginTitle', 'PreventMultipleSimultaneousLoginComment', NULL, NULL, 1); INSERT INTO settings_options (variable, value, display_text) VALUES ('prevent_multiple_logins', 'true', 'Yes'), ('prevent_multiple_logins', 'false', 'No');

 Then the logic should probably be modified around line 242 of main/inc/local.inc.php to check the existing ongoing open sessions, and another one should be added to conditional_login() functions called at the beginning of the same script.

 I'm setting this for version 1.10 (for which the above will change slightly), but it is not a priority.
 It is mostly so people wanting to implement it before then (i.e. in 1.9.*) can know where to start.

-Updated by Noa Orizales Iglesias about 6 years ago
+Updated by Noa Orizales Iglesias over 6 years ago